molmod/micmec/README.md

 ## Installation

-Clone this repository to an empty target directory of your liking and use `pip` to install it.
+Clone this repository to an empty target directory of your liking and use `pip` to install the MicMec package.

 ```bash
 git clone https://github.com/Jlvdwall/micmec.git <target>